 - Your employees will be more productive if you stay out of their way.
 Every time you disrupt them to check on the progress or to discuss next steps, you break their concentration, interrupt their flow and actually slow down their progress.
 You may think you are ‘managing’ but what you are doing is actually hindering them.

 - Innovation is the product of creative problem solving.
 If you are always hovering, employees will not be forced to thoroughly think through their problems and have the opportunity to develop creative solutions.
 If any business or department is to be successful, it needs creative thinking.
 The future of the business hinges on the innovation of its employees.
-You see, most of the genius ideas of a business come from the employees who are knee deep in the day to day, not from the suits in the board room.
+Most of the genius ideas come from the employees who are knee deep in the day to day, not from the suits in the board room.
 The genius that comes from the board room is hiring creative people and effective leaders.

 Be an effective leader.
 Empower your employees to do their job, their way.
 Empower them to think through their problems and recommend solutions before asking for guidance.
-Empower them to get creative, to innovate and to lean into their individual genius.
+Perhaps more importantly, empower them to get creative, to innovate and to lean into their individual genius.
 I bet you you’ll have a few people who will surprise you.
 Some of them will even surprise themselves.
 They’ve been waiting for an opportunity to shine.
 They will raise their sails and begin to lead in ways you didn’t know was possible.
-Remember that one of the most important things a leader can do is to develop other leaders.
+One of the most important things a leader can do is to develop other leaders.

 Educate your team.
 Empower your team.
 Evaluate your team.
 Repeat.
 Repeat again… and again…